Return of the legends: Devendro, Suranjoy back in Indian boxing team, as coaches | Sports-Games

 Suranjoy had been named an assistant coach in 2017 as well but he could not accept the position due to some personal issues.

-''The last time I was named, there were family problems, abhi sab theek han, join kar lenge,'' the Manipuri, who won a sensational eight consecutive international gold medals during a stupendous run from 2009 to 2010 before a knee injury hampered his career, told PTI.
+''The last time I was named, there were family problems, Abhi sab their hain, join kar lenge,'' the Manipuri, who won a sensational eight consecutive international gold medals during a stupendous run from 2009 to 2010 before a knee injury hampered his career, told PTI.

-''The world championship is going to be a challenging assignment given that the weight categories have been rejigged but we are up for it, and hopefully we can get some good results,'' he added.
-Devendro, a world championships quarterfinalist and an Asian championships silver-medallist, was excited as well.
+''The world championship is going to be a challenging assignment given that the weight categories have been rejigged but we are up for it, and hopefully, we can get some good results,'' he added.
+Devendro, a world championships quarterfinalist, and an Asian championships silver-medallist were excited as well.

-''I finally get a chance to put to use what I have learnt for all these years, I hope I can make it count.
-It is an honour,'' said the soft-spoken Manipuri, whose eye sight problems and a debilitating knee injury ensured an early end to his career as a boxer.
+''I finally get a chance to put to use what I have learned for all these years, I hope I can make it count.
+It is an honor,'' said the soft-spoken Manipuri, whose eyesight problems and a debilitating knee injury ensured an early end to his career as a boxer.

 Devendro completed his coaching Diploma from Patiala's National Institute of Sports in 2020.